 Kamron is currently studying Community Development at Portland State University.
 His passion is in understanding how human society and the natural world meet and how to blend those two parts more seamlessly.
 Kamron has a background in ecological restoration and education.
 He expects to further explore topics such as urban planning and design, land use, permaculture and ecology.
-He grew up in the Portland metro area and enjoys being in the wilderness, hiking, camping, backpacking, and running.
+He grew up in the Portland metro area.

 Yu was born and grew up in Tokyo, Japan and is currently studying Sociology at Portland State University.
 After she graduated from high school in Tokyo, she wanted to gain global perspectives and came to America as an international student.
 First, she studied in Southwestern Oregon Community College in Coos Bay, OR for 2 years.
 Having experienced both living in a big city and a small town and interacting with people who have different living situations made her interested in studying relationships between people and society, and how to make a society where people can live healthy and satisfied.
 After she graduated from community college, she transferred to PSU and moved to Portland.
 She loves Portland, a growing city where nature and urban structures coexist, and she enjoys exploring new things and meeting new people.
 She is really excited to work with the City Repair Project as a placemaking intern.